Ensuring Clean Water for All: New York's Lead Testing Standards for Daycare Centers

 Remediation Strategies

-1. Replacing Pipes and Fixtures: If the source of lead contamination is within the daycare center’s plumbing system, replacing pipes and fixtures with lead-free versions can resolve the issue.
+Replacing Pipes and Fixtures: If the cause of the lead leak is in the daycare center’s plumbing system, switch pipes and fixtures to lead-free models.

-2. Using Filters: Some water filters are certified to remove lead and can be installed on faucets or used to filter drinking water.
+Filters: A few water filters have lead testing and are installed on the faucet or to filter drinking water.

-3. Flushing Systems: Running water through pipes for a certain period before use can help reduce lead levels, as standing water is more likely to have higher lead concentrations.
+Flushing Systems: Pass water through pipes for a time prior to use to eliminate lead buildup because standing water will have higher lead concentrations.

 How Parents Can Stay Informed

-• Request Test Results: Don’t hesitate to ask for the results of recent lead tests.
-These should be available for parents to view.
+Ask for Test Results: Don’t be afraid to ask for the results of recent lead tests.
+These will have to be visible for parents.

 The Future of Lead Testing in New York Daycare Centers